Identifiability, the KL property in metric spaces, and subgradient curves: Trajectories for primal lower nice functions

-Both Theorem \ref{thibault} and Theorem \ref{convergence} concern functions that are both primal lower nice and bounded below.
-However, in the local analysis that we pursue here, the boundedness assumption involves no loss of generality, as we show next.
+Theorems \ref{thibault} and \ref{convergence} concern functions that are bounded below.
+However, our analysis here is local, so Lemma \ref{restrict} shows that the boundedness assumption involves no loss of generality.
+The following result is a local version of Theorem \ref{convergence}.

-\begin{lem}[Localization] If a proper closed function $f \colon \Rn \to \oR$ is primal lower nice at a point $\bar x \in \Rn$, then there is another proper closed function that is primal lower nice and bounded below, and that agrees identically with $f$ near $\bar x$. \end{lem}